jmbannon/ytdl-sub/docs/source/guides/getting_started/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users define additional presets in :doc:`their configuration file <./first_config>` that
 they then use in most of their subscriptions.
-Most user-defines presets extend the
+Most user-defined presets extend the
 :doc:`../../prebuilt_presets/index` provided by ``ytdl-sub``.

 Caveats